 Jamaica is blessed with abundantly amazing features of landscape and one of these features is the picturesque plains, also known as lowlands.

-We boast four (4) main plains that are ready to be 'discovered'.
-These are
+We boast five (5) main plains that are ready to be 'discovered'.

 - Georges Plain

 - Pedro Plains

 - Liguanea Plain

 They are what are called, alluvia plains, which means that they are formed over an extended time frame from sediments deposited by rivers.

 The Georges Plain is located in Westmoreland the island’s westernmost parish.